reduxjs/redux/CONTRIBUTING.md

 #### Building Redux

-Running the `build` task will create a CommonJS module-per-module build, a ES Modules build and a UMD build.
+Running the `build` task will create a CommonJS module-per-module build, an ES Modules build and a UMD build.

 ```sh
 npm run build